prabhupant/Smart-Parking/README.md

 # Smart-Parking

-An ASP.NET web application to automate the transactions in a parking system.
+An ASP.NET web application to automate transactions in a parking system.

 ## Getting Started